Louis Agassiz

 Jean Louis Rodolphe Agassiz (/ˈæɡəsi/ AG-ə-see; /fr/; May 28, 1807 – December 14, 1873) was a Swiss-born American biologist and geologist who is recognized as a scholar of Earth's natural history.

-Spending his early life in Switzerland, he received a PhD at Erlangen and a medical degree in Munich.
+Spending his early life in Switzerland, he received a PhD at the University of Erlangen and a medical degree at the Ludwig-Maximilians-Universität München.
 After studying with Georges Cuvier and Alexander von Humboldt in Paris, Agassiz was appointed professor of natural history at the University of Neuchâtel.
 He emigrated to the United States in 1847 after visiting Harvard University.
 He went on to become professor of zoology and geology at Harvard, to head its Lawrence Scientific School, and to found its Museum of Comparative Zoology.

 Agassiz is known for observational data gathering and analysis.
 He made institutional and scientific contributions to zoology, geology, and related areas, including multivolume research books running to thousands of pages.
 He is particularly known for his contributions to ichthyological classification, including of extinct species such as megalodon, and to the study of historical geology, including the founding of glaciology.

 His theories on human, animal and plant polygenism have been criticised as implicitly supporting scientific racism.

 Early life

-Louis Agassiz was born on May 28, 1807 in Môtier, a hamlet within the municipality of Haut-Vully (now part of Mont-Vully), in the Swiss canton of Fribourg.
+Louis Agassiz was born on May 28, 1807, in Môtier, a hamlet within the municipality of Haut-Vully (now part of Mont-Vully), in the Swiss canton of Fribourg.
 He was the son of Louis Benjamin Rodolphe Agassiz and Rose Mayor.
 His father was a Protestant clergyman, as had been his progenitors for six generations, and his mother was the daughter of a physician and an intellectual in her own right, who had assisted her husband in the education of their children.
 Louis Agassiz was educated at home until he spent four years at secondary school in Bienne, which he entered in 1818 and completed his elementary studies in Lausanne.
-Agassiz studied at the universities of Zürich, Heidelberg and Munich.
+Agassiz studied at the University of Zurich, Heidelberg University, and the Ludwig-Maximilians-Universität München.
 At the last one, he extended his knowledge of natural history, especially of botany.
-In 1829, he received the degree of doctor of philosophy at Erlangen and, in 1830, that of doctor of medicine at Munich.
+In 1829, he received the degree of doctor of philosophy at the University of Erlangen and, in 1830, that of doctor of medicine at the Ludwig-Maximilians-Universität München.

 Moving to Paris, he came under the tutelage of Alexander von Humboldt and later received his financial benevolence.
 Humboldt and Georges Cuvier launched him on his careers of respectively geology and zoology.
 Ichthyology soon became a focus of Agassiz's life's work.